What Happens When You Confront a Narcissist

 This isn’t strategic lying in most cases.
 Many narcissists genuinely can’t hold two contradictory images of themselves in mind at once, so they reconstruct events to fit their self-narrative.

-You’ll notice they don’t address your specific points.
-Instead, they attack the foundation of your claim.
+You notice they don’t address your specific points.
+Instead, they try to belittle you, point out your past mistakes, or invalidate the very foundation of your claim.

 If you say they insulted you at dinner last week, they’ll question whether you were even at dinner, whether other people heard what you heard, or whether you’re confusing this dinner with another event entirely.